dfahlander/typeson/README.md

 - `awaitingTypesonPromise` - Will be `true` if still awaiting the full resolution; this could be ignored or used to set a placeholder.

 The following properties are also present in particular cases:
-- `type` - If a type was detected, whether at either the `awaitingTypesonPromise` or `resolvingTypesonPromise` stage, this property will indicate the detected type.
 - `clone` - If a plain object or array is found or if `iterateIn` is set, this property holds the clone of that object or array.
 - `replaced` - This property will be set when a type was detected.
 This value is useful for obtaining the serialization of types.
 - `cyclicKeypath` - Will be present if a cyclic object (including array) were detected; refers to the key path of the prior detected object.